Simonkamon11/ErdetspillShaderMod/README.md

 Move the files in the zip-file to your erdetspill steamapp folder (usually located at "/Program Files (x86)/Steam/steamapps/common/erdetspill")

-To download, run the INTSALL_MODLOADER.bat
+To download, run the INTSALL_MODLOADER.bat file

 ### Graphics mod